MicrosoftDocs/PowerShell-Docs-archive/archived-reference/4.0/Microsoft.PowerShell.Core/About/about_Debuggers.md

 processor.

 Now, run the debugger again.
-First, to delete the current breakpoint, use the `Get-PsBreakpoint` and `Remove-PsBreakpoint` cmdlets.
-(If you think you might reuse the breakpoint, use the `Disable-PsBreakpoint` cmdlet instead of `Remove-PsBreakpoint`.)
+First, to delete the current breakpoint, use the `Get-PSBreakpoint` and `Remove-PSBreakpoint` cmdlets.
+(If you think you might reuse the breakpoint, use the `Disable-PSBreakpoint` cmdlet instead of `Remove-PSBreakpoint`.)

 ```powershell
 PS C:\ps-test> Get-PSBreakpoint| Remove-PSBreakpoint